-A Sponsor is the organisation or partnership that takes overall responsibility for ensuring that effective arrangements are in place to set up, run, and report a research project.
-All health and social care research must have a Sponsor, including research involving NHS patients, their tissue, or information.
-The Sponsor may delegate specific tasks to individuals or organisations that are willing and able to undertake them.
+A sponsor is the organisation or partnership that takes overall responsibility for ensuring that effective arrangements are in place to set up, run, and report a research project.
+All health and social care research must have a sponsor, including research involving NHS patients, their tissue, or information.
+The sponsor may delegate specific tasks to individuals or organisations that are willing and able to undertake them.

 For clinical trials of an investigational medicinal product (CTIMP), it is a legal requirement to have a Sponsor.
-The Sponsor ensures that the trial complies with legislation and Good Clinical Practice (GCP) standards (https://www.nihr.ac.uk/career-development/clinical-research-courses-and-support/good-clinical-practice)
+The Sponsor ensures that the trial complies with legislation and Good Clinical Practice (GCP) standards.
+More information can be found on the NIHR website.